Yeah, I was just looking at the, I know it's time to start.

 We are in very serious times.

-They're quite different than 1993 when Zoe Baird's nomination was sunk for attorney general over this kind of nanny problem.
+They're quite different than 1993 when Zoe Baird's nomination was sunk for Attorney General over this kind of nanny problem.

-Geithner is by all accounts the only person in Washington who fully understands TARP.
+Geithner is, by all accounts, the only person in Washington who fully understands TARP.

 Excuse me.

-So there you have Jonathan Alder, totally uninformed, in the tank, blindly following the crowd with no curiosity whatsoever.
+So there you have Jonathan Alder totally uninformed in the tank, blindly following the crowd with no curiosity whatsoever.

 How does he feel today?

-We got to look past the fact that he didn't pay his taxes on purpose, because he's the only guy that can handle it.
+We got to look past the fact that he didn't pay his taxes on purpose because he's the only guy that can handle it.

 In fact, don't let's go back even further.

-January 14th, Anriam Mitchell, and became Washington.
+January 14th, Anria Mitchell, NBC News in Washington.

-Some tax issue here for this guy.
+Some tax issue here for this guy?

 He is hugely smart.